TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/things.md

 {{< figure src="../topic-settings.png" alt="Thing Topics" >}}

-## Creating and Claiming Things
+## Creating Things

-You can use AWS IoT to create and claim devices in {{% tts %}}.
+You can use AWS IoT to create devices in {{% tts %}}.
 This is useful to manage all your things in one place, without having to use {{% tts %}} Console, CLI or API.

-**Creating** a Thing allows you to add any LoRaWAN device by manually entering its information and security keys. **Claiming** a Thing allows you to use a QR code to transfer ownership from the manufacturer or previous owner of the device, if the device has been provisioned for claiming.
-See [Device Claiming]({{< ref "devices/device-claiming" >}}) for more information.
+Creating a Thing allows you to add any LoRaWAN device by manually entering its information and security keys.

 In the AWS Console, open **Services** and go to **IoT Core**.